List of Burger King products: Premium burgers

-As far back as the 1970s, international fast food restaurant chain Burger King has attempted to introduce a premium line of burgers.
+As far back as the 1970s, Burger King has attempted to introduce a premium line of burgers.
 These sandwiches are part of a system which eventually became known as the barbell strategy; a plan designed to expand Burger King's menu with both more sophisticated, adult-oriented fare along with products that are more value-oriented.
 This program is intended to bring in a larger, more affluent adult audience who will be willing to spend more on the better quality products on one side while maintaining a lower cost value menu dedicated to a more cost-conscious audience on the other.
 The hope is that the customers would be drawn in initially for the lower prices of the value-menu and upgrade to the more expensive products, upping overall sales.

 The chain's first major attempt was part of their Specialty Sandwich line that was introduced in 1979 was the Sirloin Steak Sandwich.
 After the failure of the Specialty Sandwich line, Burger King went on to introduce several other premium burgers made from a variety of meats.
 One major example introduced in 2002 was the BK Back Porch Griller sandwich line.
 The sandwich, introduced in May 2002 was a pronounced failure, and pulled in September of that year.
 The next product Burger King introduced was its Angus Steakburger which it began selling in 2004; it too had lack-luster sales due in part to the patty being par cooked.
 The sandwich was later reformulated as the Steakhouse Burger which used a thinner, flatter, fresh cooked patty.
 The Steakhouse Burger sandwich was eventually replaced with the Steakhouse XT/Angus XT burger, which used a new, thicker round patty among several other changes.
 This newer sandwich was made possible with the introduction of the company's new broiler systems which allowed varying cooking times and temperatures which in turn gave the company the ability to utilize fresh cooked, thicker patties in its sandwiches.
 Only variations of the sandwich that explicitly state "Angus" in the title are manufactured from meat from Angus cattle.
 In 2011, the company discontinued selling the product in the North American market, replacing it with the Chef's Choice burger.
 The Chef's Choice Burger was removed in 2012.
 2014 saw the introduction of the newest attempt at introducing a premium burger to the company's portfolio with the introduction of the A.1.
 Ultimate Cheeseburger in North America.